tcheronneau/charts/sonarr/README.md

 #  Helm chart Sonarr
-Simply run :
+Simply run :  `helm install sonarr`
-`helm install sonarr `

 Default value can be found in values.yml

 ## Override default values

-In order to run it with your variables create a values.yml file then run :
-`helm install -f ./values.yml sonarr`
+In order to run it with your variables create a values.yml file then run `helm install -f ./values.yml sonarr`

 At least you should have :